 Blaire Palmer – Keynote Speaker:

 Blaire Palmer’s interest isn’t academic.
-Instead, Blaire draws on her insights as a coach who has spent a decade and a half challenging, supporting and guiding leaders as they shape their company.
+Instead, Blaire draws on her insights as a coach who has spent over fifteen years, supporting and guiding leaders as they shape their company.

 Her speeches give audiences unparalleled insight into what’s happening in the most innovative boardrooms in the UK and Europe, trends she’s spotting in her work and what actually works (and doesn’t) in real businesses.

 - Forget everything you thought about leadership.